acrolinx/acrolinx-sidebar-demo/README.md

 ### Run Locally in a Web Browser

-1. Make sure, that you have installed nodejs that includes npm.
+1. Make sure, that you have installed NodeJS that includes npm.
-2. In your console navigate into the projects root folder and install all required node modules with:
+2. In your console navigate into the projects root folder and install all the required node modules with:

    ```bash
    npm install